fgvirgi/PubSubExercise/README.md

 - Transform that data in some way
 - Transport that data to a set of subscribers
 - Have the subscribers display the transformed data

+## Demo details
+For demonstration purpose consider an *University Course Registration System* used by:
+- teaches to publish courses related to their specified domains
+- students to subscribe to courses from the teachers they are interested in

+The components are
+- TeacherPublisherAPI: API used to publish courses
+- TeacherPublishingDemo: console application used to exemplify multiple publisher teachers
+- StudentSubscriber: worker service used to simulate the subscription and consuming process for multiple students.

+The components are using RabbitMQ for underlying messaging transport.
+__Note__: The implementation only focuses on exchanging messages.
+It can be further improved to consider security, message order, etc. [see points from the Consideration slide](#pattern-considerations).
+The design is flexible having the message client implemented through an abstraction interface ensuring easy exchange of a later client implementation with a different technology.

 ## Publish/Subscribe Pattern
 ### Pattern definition